 There are validators for the various IP addresses, but it looks like they won't prevent execution of the IPAddr.new calls, which then throw exceptions with invalid IPs.

 #6 Updated by Dominic Cleal about 6 years ago

 - Status changed from Assigned to Ready For Testing

-#8 Updated by Dominic Cleal almost 6 years ago
+#8 Updated by Dominic Cleal about 6 years ago